Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Basic Idea of MLMC

 where

 At the $\ell^{th}$ level, the estimator of $\mathbb{E}[\Delta F_{\ell}]$ is computed as follows:

-where the same random sample $\omega_{n,\ell}$ is used to estimate the functional on both the grid $G_\ell$ and its coarser neighboring grid $G_{\ell-1}$.
-This decreases effects of statistical noise \citep{frolov-chentsov-1963,Heinrich-2000}.
-The functional estimated on $G_{\ell-1}$ can be interpreted as control variate for the given $\ell^{th}$ level.
+where the same collection of particle histories $\omega^*_{n,\ell}$ is used to estimate the functional on both the grid $G_\ell$ and its coarser neighboring grid $G_{\ell-1}$.
+This decreases the effects of statistical noise since the samples are correlated, yielding the following variance estimate for the correction terms \citep{frolov-chentsov-1963, Heinrich-2000} where the variance of $\big<\Delta F_{\ell} \big>$ is given by

+The functional estimated on $G_{\ell-1}$ can be interpreted as a control variate for the given $\ell^{th}$ level.
 The estimator of $\mathbb{E}[F_L]$ is given by

 The estimations of $\mathbb{E}[\Delta F_{\ell} ]$ at all levels are performed independently.
 As a result, the variance of $\big<F_{L} \big>$ is given by